gcp-terraform-workshop/terraform-workshop-labs/203-module-gcp/README.md

 ```

-run `terraform plan` to verify there are no errors, then run `terraform apply` to create the VM.
+Finally run `terraform apply` to create the VM.
 After review you will need to run `terraform destroy` to remove the infrastructure that was just built.

 > Note: Feel free to apply this infrastructure to validate the workflow.
 Be sure to destroy when you are done.